top of page

 1. Release the pressure to perform joy.
 You do not owe anyone happiness, cheer, or explanations.
 It’s okay if this season looks quieter, slower, or different than years past.
 Allowing yourself to be authentic is an act of self-respect.

-2. Anchor yourself in what is within your control.
-You may not control who stayed or who left, but you can control how you protect your energy.
+2. Anchor yourself in whatis within your control.* You may not control who stayed or who left, but you can control how you protect your energy.
 This might mean shorter gatherings, saying “no” without over-explaining, or creating new traditions that feel safe and grounding.

 3. Reality-check the inner critic left behind by gaslighting.
 If you catch yourself thinking, “Maybe I was too much” or “Maybe it wasn’t that bad,” pause and ask: